PART 42: TIED IN NAUGHTS

 “I know there’s something I can’t take much more of,” Clarke murmured.

-“Yeah, well, I didn’t know this would be a one way trip!”
-Corry pointed out.
+“Yeah, well, I didn’t know this would be a one way trip,” Corry argued.

 “It won’t be,” Frank assured.
 “Remember, all we have to do is figure out what Julie did with the circuitry she removed.
-With that, I can repair our version of the time machine.”
+With that, I can repair our version of the time machine, and get us back.”

-“Oh, and I’m sure she will be very forthcoming with that information,” Corry groused.
+“Oh, and I’m sure Julie will be very forthcoming with that information,” Corry groused.

 “Don’t mind Corry,” Clarke suggested to Frank.
-“Complaining seems to be his way of dealing with the situation.
+“Complaining seems to be his way of coping.
 We’ll manage, somehow.”

 Before Frank could say more, Clarke fished a couple of bills out of his pocket.
 “Here you go,” he said.
 “It’s not much, but it’s all we have to spare.”